danielscholl/iac-terraform/modules/service-plan/README.md

   - kind : The kind of the App Service Plan to create.
   - tags : A mapping of tags to assign to the resource.
   - reserved : Is this App Service Plan Reserved.
   - tier : Specifies the plan's pricing tier.
-Additional details can be found at this [link](https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans)
   - size : Specifies the plan's instance size.
   - capacity : Specifies the number of workers associated with this App Service Plan.